Region & Language Selector

 GEOMETRY AND SUSPENSION PLATFORM

-To get the latest Ninety-Six ready for today’s XC/marathon and down-country challenges, we looked at a long list of features in the development process.
-Besides the ones mentioned above, we paid particular attention to the geometry and the unique suspension platform.
+To get the latest Ninety-Six ready for today’s challenges, we looked at a long list of features in the development process.
+Besides the ones mentioned before, we paid particular attention to the geometry and the unique suspension platform.

-In the ‘olden days’, the main focus for an XC/marathon race machine was outstanding climbing performance.
-Today the downhill performance becomes more and more important as courses become more demanding not just on the way up, but even more so, on the way down.
+In the old days, the main focus for an XC race bike was outstanding climbing performance.
+Today the downhill performance becomes more important as courses become more demanding not just on the way up, but even more so, on the way down.
 To improve the downhill performance, we have tweaked the geometry by making the head angle 1.5° slacker (in the trail version even 3°), by increasing the reach (from 449 mm to 473 mm on a size L frame) and by lowering the bottom bracket and stand over height.
-All these changes make the bike more stable, and there is more space to manoeuvre on the bike.
-Also, the rider feels more integrated into the bike.
+All this makes the bike more stable, and allows more space to manoeuvre on the bike.
 But not only the downhill related parameters have become more modern.
-The seat angle got at least 1.5° (and on some sizes even 2°) steeper, making it easier to put more pressure on the pedals.
+The seat angle is at least 1.5° (and on some sizes even 2°) steeper, making it easier to put more pressure through the pedals.

 But a good geometry is nothing without a perfectly working suspension platform.
 Compared to the last generation, the latest Ninety-Six III leverage ratio is more progressive.
 The progression is more than 7% which perfectly matches the small air chambers of cross-country shocks.
 The higher ratio at the beginning of the travel makes the suspension sensitive to small impacts, and the progression gives it great support in the mid-travel.
 On top of that, we have introduced the unique P-FLEX system.
 The P-FLEX system has no seat-/chainstay pivot point, which has a positive effect on weight as well as stiffness.
 The material properties of the frame and the leaf-spring-like frame design allow sufficient flex without having an impact on durability.

-Both elements, geometry and suspension, work in perfect harmony and create the most capable, supportive and most likely fastest Ninety-Six in our history so that you can enjoy trail and track at full gas.
+Both elements, geometry and suspension, work in perfect harmony and create the most capable, supportive and most likely fastest Ninety-Six in our history.